-Requirements to become a priest
+Requirements to be a priest

 -

-Have access to university.
+Have access to the university.

 -